KarimElAraby/Bash_Script_project/README.md

 a- The script presents users with an interactive menu that offers options for system monitoring and file management operations.

-b-The menu utilizes the select statement to display options and handle user input
+b- The menu utilizes the select statement to display options and handle user input

 ### 2- Error Handling: